 Elise (26 months) loves to craft… I might have had something to do with that, but I’m not jumping to any conclusions.

 One of the construction paper crafts we did recently was a HUGE self-esteem boost for the nugget, so I thought I’d share it.
 I’ve made a “printable” for it so you don’t have to come up with one.
 I’ve drawn this by hand, so you don’t have to worry about copyright issues with random clip art found on the internet.
-You just need to be mindful of my copyright. :)

 This is my first time using Google Docs for this, so if you encounter any problems, let me know.
 Just click on the printable picture (in the green frame) and it will open so that you can print without requiring you to sign up for anything!
 Thanks, Google for making that little change.